Sin Eater (2022) Review

-Sin Eater opens in the aftermath of a brutal car accident, one woman is dead, another survived but with severe trauma to her face and mouth.
+Sin Eater opens in the aftermath of a brutal car accident, one woman is dead, and another survived but with severe trauma to her face and mouth.
 The survivor is Christine (Jessie Nerud, Dawn of the Hawk, She Walks the Woods).
 She’s alive but with her jaw wired shut and stuck in a small town in the middle of nowhere.

 Needing a place to stay until her mouth has fully healed she takes a run with the sheriff Isaac (Danny Bohnen, The Last Son, Stadium Anthems) and his father Abraham (Scott Moore, The Yacht), the town’s minister.
 She also befriends the nurse who took care of her in the hospital, Elijah (Scotty Bohnen, The Last Son, Yacht).
 This causes some friction as the two are rivals for the position of Abraham’s successor as minister.